-Growing up I often wondered why kid’s who worked outside with farming, and other such things, were always stronger than kid’s who didn’t perform hard manual outside labor.
+Growing up I often wondered why kids’ who worked outside farming were always stronger than kid’s who didn’t perform hard manual outside labor.
 The indoor kid is like the gym strong kid, they usually have larger muscles and more aesthetics but the farm kid from a whole-body perspective is tougher and more sustainable.
-The environment of the farm kid is reactive and variable.
-Farmers move sub maximal loads in a variety of angles, postures and directions, often for long periods of time.
+The environment of the farm kid is reactive and variable, the gym kids environment is often static and lacks novel input.
+Farmers move submaximal loads in a variety of angles, postures and directions, often for long periods of time.
 The gym kid typically moves load in one plane of motion typically with maximal loads for short bursts of activity.
 How can we glean the benefits both the farm strong style training which is variable and the gym style training which builds large muscle groups?
 Let us examine some physiological principles to explain why variability is critical for performance as well as health.

 Our tissues are highly adaptable, but compared to the nervous system, they take a long time for adaptations to occur.
 In our connective tissues (fascia),Davis’ Law states that our tissues remodel along lines of stress.
 Wolff’s Law states that our bone has a capacity to remodel along lines of stress.
 The mechanism behind these adaptive properties is called Mechanotransduction.
 How this relates to variable training is that our tissues need exposure to variable force/stress in order to function optimally and stay healthy.
 Many Musculo-skeletal injuries are really injuries of the fascial system.
 The advances in the past two decades has given us clarity as to how we can enhance this structure through training.
 It is evident that variability is vital to supporting healthy connective tissue, we need variability in:

 - Direction of force application (Variable postures and planes of motion)

 - Load (Both Bodyweight and moving external mass)